dGENIX

 Understands context No Yes

 The two are not rivals.
 Rule-based automation is perfect for the plumbing, an agent is perfect for the thinking.
-The strongest setups let an agent handle the parts that need understanding and hand off deterministic steps to fixed rules.
-See our wider comparison in The best AI automation tools for European SMBs.
+The strongest setups let an agent handle the parts requiring understanding and hand deterministic steps to fixed rules.

 Where dGENIX fits